LauraBeatris/goeat-api/README.md

 <hr>

 ## :rocket: About the project
 GoEat is a food delivery application.
-Providers can create restaurants and open then in anytime them want,also, update the restaurants with new foods and getting notifications of new orders or cancelled orders.
+Providers can create and open restaurants in anytime them want, also, update the restaurants with new foods and get notifications of new orders or cancelled orders.

 The user has access of the open restaurants and them food menu (that can be filtered by types), and is able to search for establishments in a specific region.